-Because of the years of experience necessary to gain an understanding of the agency's work and to become a contributing staff member, turnover problems are particularly problematic for the BRB.
+Because of the years of experience necessary to gain an understanding of the agency's work and become a contributing staff member, turnover problems are particularly problematic for the BRB.
 Finding and retaining experienced personnel is a continual challenge.
 As staff members gain experience and knowledge, they become more marketable and often obtain employment elsewhere to advance their careers.

-According to the State Auditor's Office, the turnover rate for Texas state employees is 18.6 percent in 2019.
-By comparison, the BRB experienced an average turnover of 10 percent over the past five fiscal years but has already experienced a 40% turnover for fiscal year 2020.
-Strategic merit initiatives were implemented to slow turnover, but salary limitations and the lack of opportunities for career growth through internal advancement inherent in a small agency are expected to continue to limit the agency's ability to attract and retain the most qualified employees, particularly at program administration and executive staff levels.
+According to the State Auditor's Office, the turnover rate for Texas state employees is 21.5 percent in 2021.
+By comparison, the BRB experienced an average turnover of 20 percent over the past five fiscal years.
+Strategic merit initiatives were implemented to slow turnover, but salary limitations and the lack of opportunities for career growth through internal advancement, inherent in a small agency, are expected to continue to limit the agency's ability to attract and retain the most qualified employees, particularly at program administration and executive staff levels.